Kevin2599/geophysical_notes/README.md

 2. *ANACONDA*

-A similar solution that I have personally never tried but people swear by it, is [Anaconda](https://store.continuum.io/cshop/anaconda/).
+A similar solution that I am now using on my work PC; I can't say if this is better than Canopy, there must be differences but to me they are to all practical means equivalent.
+Get it [here](https://store.continuum.io/cshop/anaconda/).

 3. *HOMEMADE SOLUTION*

-Finally, for those that feel a little bit more adventurous, there is an homemade solution, which has the advantage of being a barebone installation with minimal impact on disk space; full instructions here: <http://penandpants.com/2013/04/04/install-scientific-python-on-mac-os-x/>.
+Finally, for those that feel a little bit more adventurous (and use Macs), there is an homemade solution, which has the advantage of being a barebone installation with minimal impact on disk space; full instructions here: <http://penandpants.com/2013/04/04/install-scientific-python-on-mac-os-x/>.
 It involves installing [Homebrew](http://brew.sh) on your Mac, which is a [package manager](http://en.wikipedia.org/wiki/Package_manager) that is  a must for anybody tinkering with code and unix-like applications.

-After having installed everything enter this command in a Terminal window get IPyhton running and start coding (exactly the same as you would do in Canopy):
+After having installed everything enter this command in a Terminal window get IPyhton running and start coding:

-    ipython qtconsole --pylab=inline
+    ipython qtconsole

 To launch a notebook server to write your own notebooks:

     ipython notebook

 Finally, get [Atom](https://atom.io/) to write your code, preview your markdown etc., and you have a minimal (and free!) scientific system.

 ### using SEG-Y data